 Dear Loyal Chesapeake Hearing Centers Patients

-On each day that an office is open for a full-day (see schedule below), you can stop by between 9:00 and 10:30 a.m. to drop off your hearing aids in a designated Drop-Off Bin outside the front door.
-Just call ahead to make sure we are open since sometimes we close for holidays or training.
-Then call us again after you’ve placed your hearing aids in the Drop-off Bin.
-Rather than waiting for your hearing aids to be cleaned, you will leave and then return between 2:30 and 3:00 p.m. when someone will bring your cleaned hearing aids out to your vehicle!
+On each day that an office is open for a full day (see schedule below), you can stop by between 9–10:30am to drop off your hearing aids in a designated drop-off bin outside the front door.
+Just call ahead to make sure we are open since sometimes we close for holidays or training and then call us again after you’ve placed your hearing aids in the drop-off bin.
+Rather than waiting for your hearing aids to be cleaned, you can leave and then return between 2:30–3pm when someone will bring your cleaned hearing aids out to your vehicle!
 Please read further instructions here.

-- Columbia – No drop-off hours, please call to schedule
+- Columbia – No regular drop-off hours, please call to schedule

 - Salisbury – Tuesday and Thursday